Ochiruko/Ochiruko/README.md

 "To learn and not do is to not learn.
 To know and not do is to not know."
 \-\-paraphrase of a quote most likely said by someone, somewhere, some time.

-UPDATE: When I'm procrastinating schoolwork, I'm actually fairly decent at getting work done in projects.
+UPDATE: While I'm procrastinating schoolwork, I'm actually fairly decent at getting work done in projects.